-Objective ICT-2009.6.1: ICT for Safety and Energy Efficiency in Mobility a) ICT for Intelligent Vehicle Systems for further improving road safety and overallperformance of transportation systems.
-This includes advanced in-vehicle safety systems with improved performance and reduced costs, based on open standard elements; systems supporting autonomous driving (first in restricted environments and later on open environments); new approaches to crash avoidance including development of sensors and sensor networks; human machine interface design principles; advanced methods for traffic situation detection and communication (including vulnerable road users); and technologies for addressing digital footprint, data security and privacy of in-vehicle applications.
+Objective ICT-2009.6.1: ICT for Safety and Energy Efficiency in Mobility a) ICT for Intelligent Vehicle Systems for further improving road safety and overall performance of transportation systems.
+This includes advanced in-vehicle safety systems with improved performance and reduced costs, based on open standard elements; systems supporting autonomous driving (first in restricted environments and later on open environments); new approaches to crash avoidance and collision reduction including development of sensors and sensor networks; human machine interface design principles; advanced methods for traffic situation detection and communication (including vulnerable road users); and technologies for addressing digital footprint, data security and privacy of in-vehicle applications; numerical and experimental methods and technologies for design and evaluation of systems under real world conditions; methods for the design and evaluation of systems.